varigence/docs/bimlflex/user-guide/extension-points.md

 * Extension Point directives that control what is injected and where
 * Inheritance options code that defines any object inheritance
-* Custom code that implements the required behavior
+* Custom code that implements the required behaviour
-* Input and output path variables for connecting the Extension Point in the Ssis package.
+* Input and output path variables for connecting the Extension Point in the SSIS package.

 ![Extension Points Sample Code](images/bimlflex-ss-v5-extension-points-sample-code.png "Extension Points Sample Code")

 Extension Points are created in BimlStudio.
 In the BimlFlex Ribbon tab there are several Extension Point areas with a large number of different Extension Points available.
 Each Extension Point template will generate a code block that targets a specific point of the project.

 ![BimlFlex Ribbon UI](images/bimlflex-ss-v5-bimlflex-ui-tab.png "BimlFlex Ribbon UI")